mwlang/rails_wordpress/README.md

 [![Code Climate](https://codeclimate.com/github/mwlang/rails_wordpress/badges/gpa.svg)](https://codeclimate.com/github/mwlang/rails_wordpress)
 [![Test Coverage](https://codeclimate.com/github/mwlang/rails_wordpress/badges/coverage.svg)](https://codeclimate.com/github/mwlang/rails_wordpress)

+(code climate and test coverage out of date at the moment until updated to latest API)

 This is a Wordpress Engine for Rails 4.x.
 It provides ActiveRecord models that directly utilize Wordpress' tables.
 The model classes have been named for the most part according to typical Rails naming convention and model the actual underlying Wordpress concepts.
 For example, wp_posts contains posts, pages, attachments, revisions, links, and many other meta types.
 This engine models the most common ones: Wordpress::Post, Wordpress::Page, Wordpress::Revision, etc..

 ### Project Status

-The current state of this project is ALPHA and not everything is modeled, but there is solid implementation for posts, revisions, categories, and tags that will allow you to rapidly build a Rails-based blog or view on an active Wordpress site that you have access to the database.
+The current state of this project is BETA and not everything is modeled, but there is solid implementation for posts, revisions, categories, and tags that will allow you to rapidly build a Rails-based blog or view on an active Wordpress site that you have access to the database.

+Rails >= 4.2 is supported. (it may work as-is with Rails 4.0 and later, but not tested.
+Please submit PR if you confirm operability with earlier Rails versions)

 This engine is a direct tie-in to the Wordpress database with functionality reverse-engineered via ActiveRecord models.